36 combinations of a 2-dice roll

 | 0 | 0 | 0% |

-Probability of the last pawn exiting in a single roll
+Probability of the last checker bearing off in a single roll

 | Position | Number of favorable rolls | Probability of exit |